 Distance Between Adjacent Joints

 Two joints don't have to be exactly adjacent to ruin a flooring stagger pattern.
 Even if they are simply close together, the eye can interpret them as forming a single joint.
-The National Wood Flooring Association recommends a 6-inch stagger pattern for strip flooring and an even greater separation — up to 10 inches — for 5-inch wood planks and laminate planks.
+The National Wood Flooring Association recommends a 6-inch stagger pattern for hardwood strip flooring and an even greater separation — up to 10 inches — for 5-inch-wide wood planks and laminate planks.

 Avoid Regular Stagger Patterns